Modular School Buildings: Alternatives When School Facility Plans Fall Short

 These three trends have recently been generating a need for more classroom and educational space.

-With the wide-spread implementation of extended day of kindergarten, students increase their educational skills and social development.
+With the wide-spread implementation of an extended day of kindergarten, students increase their educational skills and social development.
 The extensions also help to comply with their parent’s work schedules.

 New Legislation Causes Need for Classroom Expansion

 New legislation in certain states is requiring schools to decrease their classroom sizes.
-For example, a state law requires schools across North Carolina to reduce class sizes in kindergarten through third grade starting with the 2017-2018 school year.
+For example, state law requires schools across North Carolina to reduce class sizes in kindergarten through third grade starting with the 2017-2018 school year.
 Kindergarten classes, for example, are now capped at a maximum of 19 students (instead of 24 students).